instrumental-products/agent-os/instructions/create-spec.md

 </decision_analysis>

 <decision_tree>
-  IF project_impacts_mission_or_roadmap:
+  IF spec_impacts_mission_or_roadmap:
     IDENTIFY key_decisions (max 3)
     DOCUMENT decision_details
     ASK user_for_approval
     IF approved:
       UPDATE decisions.md
   ELSE:
-    STATE "This project is inline with the current mission and roadmap, so no need to post anything to our decisions log at this time."
+    STATE "This spec is inline with the current mission and roadmap, so no need to post anything to our decisions log at this time."
 </decision_tree>

 <decision_template>